ODA Spending

 Multilateral Spending and Commitments

-In 2021, the FCDO cut some key gender equality programs in response to its reduced overall ODA budget - particularly those working on SRHR.
-According to research by CARE International and Development Initiatives, the estimated volume of FCDO’s funding that has a significant or principal gender focus as measured by the OECD, fell by GBP1.6 billion ( US$2 billion) between 2019 and 2021, a reversal of gender-focused ODA to pre-2020 levels.
+In 2021, the FCDO cut some key gender equality programs in response to its reduced overall ODA budget, particularly those working on SRHR.
+According to research by CARE International and Development Initiatives, the estimated volume of FCDO’s funding that has a significant or principal gender focus fell by GBP1.6 billion ( US$2 billion) between 2019 and 2021, a reversal of gender-focused ODA to pre-2020 levels.

 Funding and Policy Outlook